 Focus of research

-Our research focuses on the mass transfer of volatile and economically important metallic elements in magmas and high-pressure-temperature fluids with special attention to the genesis of magmatic-hydrothermal ore deposits (e.g. porphyry, epithermal and skarn mineralizations).
+Our research focuses on the mass transfer of volatile and economically important metallic elements in magmas and high-pressure-temperature fluids with special attention to the genesis of magmatic-hydrothermal ore deposits (e.g. porphyry, epithermal and skarn mineralizations of Cu, Au, Mo, Re, Sn, W).
 We combine experimental and field-based studies to deepen our understanding of the above processes.

 Current areas of research

-- Development of improved analytical methodologies for the analysis of fluid and melt inclusions with Laser Ablation Inductively Coupled Plasma Mass Spectrometry (LA-ICPMS) and Fourier Transform Infrared Spectroscopy (FTIR)
+· Development of improved analytical methodologies for the analysis of fluid and melt inclusions with Laser Ablation Inductively Coupled Plasma Mass Spectrometry (LA-ICP-MS)

-- Development of improved high-pressure-temperature experimental techniques for studying magmatic processes in the upper crust
+· Development of new high-pressure-temperature experimental techniques for studying magmatic processes in the upper crust

 Some of our methods